6 Weeks Pregnant

 As of now, your baby is the size of a blueberry and is growing at a remarkable place.
 In fact, if one thinks of it the only thing growing faster than your baby's brain and overall development are your sensitive, achy breasts.

-The Baby's Development at 6 Weeks
+The Baby's Development When 6 Weeks of Pregnant

 It is now that the embryonic form of your baby is going to start transforming into a real little person.
 He or she will start having arms, legs and a beating heart.
 Interestingly, they also have a tiny tail at this moment, which will soon disappear.
 How amazing, isn't it?